hsauro/RhoTrackBar/README.md

 - **Backward-compatible streaming** — the enum ordering and custom `DefineProperties` entries keep older `.fmx` files loading correctly.

+The trackbar can be made to work with styles by adusting the colors to match the style colors.

 <p float="left">
   <img src="Images/ScreenShot.png" width="30%"  hspace="25" />
   <img src="Images/ScreenShotStyles.png" width="40%" />